Darshan-C-S/Java-Projects/JavaPrac1/src/Notesss.md

 requests for those beans at runtime

 #### 3. Path Variable (@PathVariable)
-Purpose: Used to bind a URI template variable to a method parameter.
+Purpose: Used to bind a URI template variable to a method parameter to uniquely identify the resources .
 Use Case: When you need to capture values from the URI path, typically for identifying resources.

+1. Note : we can make path variable optional by making @PathVariable(required = false)

 #### 4. Request Parameter (@RequestParam)
 Purpose: Used to bind a query parameter from the URL to a method parameter.